 The normal course of action is to retain personal information only as long as necessary and destroy at the end of that time period, but compliance requirements may compel you to keep it longer.

-Clause 12: Contact information
+Privacy Policy Clause #12: Contact information

 Every Privacy Policy also needs a section letting users know how to get answers to questions about matters related to their data privacy.